Best Sourdough Peach Cobbler from Scratch {Discard Recipe}

 This post may contain affiliate links.
 Please read our disclosure policy.

-Similar to my Sourdough Mixed Berry Cobbler recipe, the biscuits bake up golden and crisp on the outside, soft and tender in the center, and soak up the sweet peach filling beautifully.
+Similar to my sourdough berry cobbler, the tender sourdough biscuits bake up golden brown and crisp on the outside, soft in the center, and soak up the sweet peach filling beautifully.
+This delicious summertime dessert is even better with a scoop of vanilla ice cream.

-This easy peach cobbler recipe is great for busy evenings or when you want to impress guests without the stress.
-Prep the biscuit dough the night before and peel and slice the peaches, then stick them both in the fridge.
-And when dessert time comes, simply pop it in the oven and serve.
-This make-ahead step does more than save you time; it also lets the flavors develop for an even better bake.
+- Make-ahead convenience for hectic days: This easy recipe is great for busy evenings or when you want to impress guests without the stress.
+Prep the biscuit dough the night before and store it in the fridge, then simply assemble and pop it in the preheated oven when dessert time comes.
+This make-ahead step also lets the flavors develop for an even better bake, similar to how my sourdough biscuits benefit from an overnight rest.

-Using sourdough discard in the biscuit topping is a delicious way to add a subtle tang and rich depth of flavor, taking this delicious summertime dessert to a whole new place.
+- Unique flavor and less waste: Using sourdough discard in the biscuit topping is a delicious way to add a subtle tang and rich depth of flavor to this sweet treat.
+During the fermentation process, sourdough naturally breaks down phytic acid, an anti-nutrient that can hinder mineral absorption, giving you an added health benefit along with incredible taste.
 It helps me cut waste while adding complexity to a dessert I love without extra effort.

 Ingredients & Substitutions